PritamChakrabortyShuvo/Kubernetes-Foundations/Kubernetes-Cluster-Management.md

 ### Microservices Architecture

-Microservices Architecture, on the other hand, is more like a food delivery service (e.g., FoodPanda or Pathao) that works with a network of different restaurants, each specializing in a particular type of food (e.g., one restaurant for burgers, another for rolls).
+Microservices Architecture, on the other hand, is more like a food delivery service (e.g., Foodpanda or Pathao) that works with a network of different restaurants, each specializing in a particular type of food (e.g., one restaurant for burgers, another for rolls).

 - **Key Advantage:** When we place an order it's not prepared in one large kitchen but rather in specialized kitchens (microservices) that handle specific tasks.
 Each restaurant (microservice) is responsible for preparing a specific portion of the order.